12 Best Cities to Visit in Belgium

 Belgium has dozens of remarkable historic churches to admire, and the squares and parks of Belgium's most beautiful cities are a photographer's dream.
 If you're looking for a different perspective, take a ride in the canals of Ghent and Bruges, gaze across the sea in Ostend, or admire the vista from atop the Montagne de Bueren in Liège.

-Plan your travel itinerary with our list of the top cities to visit in Belgium.
+Plan your travel itinerary with our list of the best cities to visit in Belgium.

 The Dutch-speaking city of Antwerp has long been known as a center for craftspeople and artists, as well as an active trade port.
 Visitors can explore the old town's Grand Place (Grote Markt) to see the historic guild houses and the old Town Hall (Stadhuis), and just a block north is the ornate Butcher's Hall (Vleeshuis).
 More historic buildings can be found nearby, including the Plantin-Moretus Museum and the Rubens' House (Rubenshuis), both of which have collections open to the public.

 Antwerp's museums are some of the best in Belgium, and the Museum aan de Stroom (MAS) contains a surprising variety of exhibits that dive deep into history, both local and global.
 The Royal Museum of Fine Arts, as well as the Museum Mayer van den Bergh focus on fine arts produced by some of the city's most famous artists, including Van Dyck, Rubens, and Jordaens.